+1. Name of nursing student, faculty, or clinical faculty suspected of substance abuse as defined in policy.
 2. Reasons why you suspect the student, faculty, or clinical faculty of substance abuse.
-(Be as specific as possible, including times and dates when incidents occurred or unusual behavio was observed, the identity of any particular substance suspected of abuse, if known, and the names and whereabouts of those witnessing the incidents/behavior.)
-[Staple additional comments/observations to this document] NOTE: Some types of information that should be documented if observed or known includes: speech (normal, incoherent, confused, change in speech, slurred, rambling, shouting, using profanity, school coordination (normal, swaying, staggering, lack of coordination, grasping for support); performance (unfair practices, unsatisfactory work); alertness (change in alertness, sleepy, confused); demeanor (change in personality, fighting, excited, combative, aggressive, violen argumentative, indifferent, threatening, antagonistic); eyes (bloodshot, dilated); clothing (dirty, disheveled); odor of alcohol on breath); other observed actions or behaviors; unexplained absences or tardiness; whether student, faculty, or clinical faculty was found with drugs/alcohol or admitted to use of drugs/alcohol; whether other students, faculty, or staff have complained of the behavior and if so a list of witnesses to the behavior.
-3. Based on the information above, it is my opinion that there is reasonable suspicion to belie that this nursing student, faculty, or clinical faculty has engaged in substance abuse as defined in JSU School of Nursing Impairment and Substance Abuse Testing Policy: 3. that this nursing student, faculty, or clinical faculty has engaged in substance abuse as behavior or assist the Medical Review Officer and/or prescribing physician interpreting you test?
+(Be as specific as possible, including times and dates when incidents occurred or unusual behavior was observed, the identity of any particular substance suspected of abuse, if known, and the names and whereabouts of those witnessing the incidents/behavior.)
+[Staple additional comments/observations to this document] NOTE: Some types of information that should be documented if observed or known includes: speech (normal, incoherent, confused, change in speech, slurred, rambling, shouting, using profanity, school coordination (normal, swaying, staggering, lack of coordination, grasping for support); performance (unfair practices, unsatisfactory work); alertness (change in alertness, sleepy, confused); demeanor (change in personality, fighting, excited, combative, aggressive, violent, argumentative, indifferent, threatening, antagonistic); eyes (bloodshot, dilated); clothing (dirty, disheveled); odor of alcohol on breath); other observed actions or behaviors; unexplained absences or tardiness; whether student, faculty, or clinical faculty was found with drugs/alcohol or admitted to use of drugs/alcohol; whether other students, faculty, or staff have complained of the behavior and if so a list of witnesses to the behavior.
+3. Based on the information above, it is my opinion that there is reasonable suspicion to believe that this nursing student, faculty, or clinical faculty has engaged in substance abuse as defined in JSU School of Nursing Impairment and Substance Abuse Testing Policy: Signature of Faculty/Staff Member Approving Drug Test Date Time Printed Name and Title of Faculty/Staff Member: Printed Name and Signature of Student: